PitouGames/PlaceVRsualizer/docs/2022_DataAnalysis.md

 ## SQL lite import

-Import the CSV file as a new table.
+Import the reformated CSV file as a new table.
 The table should have this schema:

 ```sql
 CREATE TABLE "place_tiles" (